ni/niveristand-python/docs/sysdef_examples.rst

 Creating a basic system definition file
 ---------------------------------------
-A system definition can be created with either an initial target of either Windows or Linux.
+A system definition can be created with a target operating system of Windows or Linux_x64.

 .. literalinclude:: ../examples/sysdef_example.py
    :language: python